medic/cht-docs/content/en/apps/guides/hosting/4.x/backups.md

 * Docker Compose and `.env` files
 * TLS certificates

 This is because Docker containers are inherently stateless so all the important binaries are already stored in [CHT's Docker images](https://gallery.ecr.aws/s5s3h4s7/).
 Docker Compose files, including the `.env` file, store all of your deployment's configuration.
-Finally, the TLS certificates should be backed up to ease recover speed.
+Finally, the TLS certificates should be backed up to reduce recovery time.

 How to backup each of these three pieces of data is covered below.